 Following lengthy discussion over a period of several months, the Board on June 22, 2004 adopted a Budget and Finance Policy intended to assist the Board in making sound decisions, guide the development of the District's budget, enhance the management of the District's finances, minimize the risk of budget shortfalls that could trigger LACOE intervention, and reduce potential audit concerns.
 The adopted Budget and Finance Policy creates enhanced standards for budget preparation and administration, including a requirement that reserves be established covering such elements as anticipated balances, emergency needs, and long-term liabilities in the areas of workers' compensation and health and medical benefits.
-The Budget and Finance Policy became effective on July 1, 2005 and provides a consistent framework for developing the District's Fiscal Year 2005-06 budget.
+The Budget and Finance Policy will become effective in July 2005 and will provide a consistent framework for developing the District's Fiscal Year 2005-06 budget.
 See "District Fiscal Policies-Budget and Finance Policy" below.

-One aspect of the Budget and Finance Policy, which became effective as a whole with the Fiscal Year 2005-06, is the budgeting of the Reserve for Anticipated Ending Balance, reflecting the District's best estimate of the year-end General Fund balance.
-This reserve is incorporated as a part of the General Fund, Regular Program portion of the budget.
+One aspect of the Budget and Finance Policy, which will become effective as a whole with the Fiscal Year 2005-06, is being implemented in the Fiscal Year 2004-05 budget.
+The Reserve for Anticipated Ending Balance, reflecting the District's best estimate of the year-end General Fund balance, is incorporated as a part of the General Fund, Regular Program portion of the budget.
 By establishing in the budget an anticipated ending balance level, this reserve allows the District to manage its budget with the intent of ending the fiscal year in a specific financial position, while also enabling the budget to more accurately reflect the actual level of anticipated General Fund expenditures.
 See "Significant Accounting Policies, System of Accounts and Audited Financial Statements - State Financial Accountability and Oversight Provisions" herein.